cap-js/cap-operator-plugin/README.md

    helm upgrade -i -n <namespace> <release-name> <project-path>/gen/chart -f <runtime-values.yaml-path>
    ```

-   If you are using `xsuaa` service instance and want to set the `xs-security.json` as a parameter, you can do so by setting the `jsonParameters` attribute on the `xsuaa` service instance as follows:
+   If you want to set the `xs-security.json` as a parameter in your `xsuaa` service instance, you can do so by setting the `jsonParameters` attribute on the service instance as follows:

    ```sh
    helm upgrade -i -n <namespace> <release-name> <project-path>/gen/chart --set-file serviceInstances.xsuaa.jsonParameters=<project-path>/xs-security.json -f <runtime-values.yaml-path>